How to Unblock Torrenting Websites Safely in 2026

 Can changing DNS be enough on its own?

-Sometimes, yes, but only for simpler blocks.
-It does not give you the same privacy as a proper encrypted VPN connection.
+Sometimes, but only for simple DNS-level blocks.
+DNS changes do not provide the same encrypted tunnel or peer-to-peer privacy benefits as a proper VPN connection.

 Ech the Tech Fox, the guide's mascot.